nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ### Parsing access token as a JWT (JSON Web Token)
 * JWT is a string that contains a header, payload (the main JSON) and signature of the payload.
 * The integrity of JWT can be checked by verifying the signature of the payload and matching it with the signature of JWT.
-If the payload was tampered, the signature of payload and the hash of JWT will not match
+If the payload was tampered, the signature of payload and the signature of JWT will not match
 * JWT is a string in the format of `<header>.<payload>.<signature>`.
 The header and payload will be base64 encoded in the JWT string
 * The signature of the payload can be derived using the public key of the OAuth 2.0 server and the signing algorithm defined in the JWT header.
 * For example, consider a JWT access token below: